docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPUFilter-function-table.rst

 PrGPUFilter Function Table
 ################################################################################

-PrGPUFilter is a structure consisting of the following functions that a effect/transition can imple- ment.
+PrGPUFilter is a structure consisting of the following functions that a effect/transition can implement.

 +--------------------------+--------------+-------------------------------------------------------------------------------------------------------------------+
 |       **Selector**       | **Optional** |                                                  **Description**                                                  |